 Bonus routes: More wild backroads are to the south in neighboring Oneida County.
 The 9.6-mile Rustic Road 58 passes through more scenic Northwoods lakes and forestland and crosses the Bearskin State Trail, while the 4.5-mile Rustic Road 59 winds through the wilderness and alongside cabins built by the area’s first homesteaders.

-The highlight of this 14-mile drive is the rolling farmland, with autumn-splashed wooded hills as a backdrop, but this agricultural tour has plenty of color of its own!
+The highlight of Rustic Road 47's 14-mile drive is the rolling farmland, with autumn-splashed wooded hills as a backdrop, but this agricultural tour has plenty of color of its own!
 Shawano County hails itself as Wisconsin’s barn quilt capital, and for good reason – you’ll see more than 300 of these vibrant squares decorating the area’s well-preserved barns.

 Bonus routes: To the south, Waupaca County has a trio of short rustic roads clustered together.
 The 4.1-mile Rustic Road 57 parallels the Ice Age National Scenic Trail alongside deep ravines and a large apple orchard, while the connecting 3.6-mile Rustic Road 23 and 2.7-mile Rustic Road 24 cross charming stone bridges over the Crystal River near Hartman Creek State Park.